Updated March 4, 2023

-Head to Head Comparison between SASS vs SCSS (Infographics)
+Head to Head Comparison between SASS and SCSS (Infographics)

 Below is the top 9 difference between SASS and SCSS :

-- SASS is Syntactically Awesome Style Sheets and is an extension of CSS which provides the features of nested rules, inheritance, Mixins whereas SCSS is Sassy Cascaded Style Sheets which is similar to that of CSS and fills the gaps and incompatibilities between CSS and SASS.
+- SASS is Syntactically Awesome Style Sheets and is an extension of CSS, which provides the features of nested rules, inheritance, Mixins, whereas SCSS is Sassy Cascaded Style Sheets which is similar to that of CSS and fills the gaps and incompatibilities between CSS and SASS.
 It was licensed under the MIT license.
 It first appeared in the year 2006.

-- SASS is more difficult to integrate with existing CSS project by rewriting the code whereas SCSS is easier to integrate with existing code base by sampling adding new code rather than rewriting the existing code base.
+- SASS is more difficult to integrate with existing CSS project by rewriting the code, whereas SCSS is easier to integrate with the existing code base by sampling adding new code rather than rewriting the existing code base.

-- SASS has nesting feature to nest the CSS selectors to display in the HTML and also it is difficult to maintain the longer hierarchical nested CSS whereas SCSS can handle multiple classes and different nested styles.
+- SASS has a nesting feature to nest the CSS selectors to display in the HTML, and also, it is difficult to maintain the longer hierarchical nested CSS, whereas SCSS can handle multiple classes and different nested styles.

-- SASS has documentation style which is better than CSS and has manipulation features for color, attributes, and parameter lists whereas SCSS syntaxes have margin, list style, padding, display etc.
+- SASS has a documentation style, which is better than CSS and has manipulation features for color, attributes, and parameter lists, whereas SCSS syntaxes have margin, list style, padding, display, etc.

 SASS vs SCSS Comparison Table